fru/btld-template/literate/0-state.md

   get(path: string) {
     // TODO 4: How to pass computed + compCache + state to paths
     // - Just arguments?
-    // - root(key) function that resolves the root?
+    // - root(key) function that resolves the state / computable on root
-  }
+    // !!! wait __cacheComputed needs to autoclear when value of different state is passed to getter }
   set(path: string, value: unknown) {}
   update(path: string, action: (data: object) => void) {}
+  setComputed(root: string, computable: Function) {}
 }
 ```